coLAB-UFF/data/README.md

 ## How to collaborate

-If you have noticed any problem in shared data or if you wish to contribute sending data to this repository, feel free to email us at [colab@midia.uff.br](mailto:colab@midia.uff.br).
+If you have noticed any problem in shared data or if you wish to contribute sending data to this repository, feel free to email us at [`colab@midia.uff.br`](mailto:colab@midia.uff.br).

 ## Where can one find more info about your projects